rahulguggilam/Tips-for-getting-good-ats-resume-score-using-chat-gpt/README.md

-# Rahulguggilam2003-Tips-for-getting-good-ats-resume-score-using-chat-gpt
+# Tips-for-getting-good-ats-resume-score-using-chat-gpt

-Refer the above harvard pdf and use the following prompts to opyimize your resume <br>
+Refer to the above harvard pdf and use the following prompts to optimize your resume <br>

 **Prompt -1**

 <br>

 ```
-Assume you are a ats score optimized or improver i will provide you the document which contains the procedure to increase the Ats score
+Assume you are an ats score optimized or improver i will provide you the document which contains the procedure to increase the ATS score
 ```
 <br>